SAKryukov/microtonal-fabric/article/src/article.md

 ![Chord Comparer](comparer.png)

-Now, lets consider the circular keyboards to be used for study of different tone systems.
+Now, let's consider the circular keyboards to be used for study of different tone systems.

 [Just Intonation](https://en.wikipedia.org/wiki/Just_intonation):
 ![Just Intonation Keyboard](just.png)

 Just intonation is shown in comparison with the positions of [Common-practice](https://en.wikipedia.org/wiki/Common_practice_period) [12-TET](https://en.wikipedia.org/wiki/Equal_temperament) *semitones* depicted as gray radial lines.
 This picture reveals the bigger problem of tuning accuracy of 12-TET: pure rendering of 6th and, even more importantly, 3rd, which is the central note of very important [major chord](https://en.wikipedia.org/wiki/Major_chord).
 The errors are 15.6 [cents](https://en.wikipedia.org/wiki/Cent_%28music%29) for 6th and 13.7 for 3rd.
-Probably, most people can hear the pretty subtle difference, perhaps after certain training, but the difference becomes more apparent in cases where inter-string resonances of the instruments (like piano or guitar) are noticeable.
+Most probably people can hear the pretty subtle difference, perhaps after certain training, but the difference becomes more apparent in cases where inter-string resonances of the instruments (like piano or guitar) are noticeable.

 I want to remind that [Just Intonation](https://en.wikipedia.org/wiki/Just_intonation) is based on pure [harmonic relationships]((https://www.codeproject.com/Articles/1201737/Musical-Study-with-Isomorphic-Computer-Keyboard#heading.rational-and-irrational-numbers)) between tones, is very important for comparison of tone systems, but is fairly impractical for playing of most musical pieces due to the lack of [transpositional equivalence](https://en.wikipedia.org/wiki/Transposition_%28music%29#Transpositional_equivalence).